-world, clean drinking water is a scarce resource.
-Wayout Water offers turnkey micro-purification factories for local production and distribution of clean drinking world.
+For many people around the world, clean drinking water is a scarce resource.
+Wayout Water offers turnkey micro-purification factories for local production and distribution of clean drinking water.

-water.
 They are distributed to vulnerable areas around the world.
-The collaboration makes it possible for Wayout Water to intensify its efforts with development, production and distribution of micro-purification factories to areas in the world where there is
+The collaboration makes it possible for Wayout Water to intensify its efforts with development, production and distribution of micro-purification factories to areas in the world where there is a shortage of clean drinking water.

-Swedish Society for Nature Conservation
+Swedish Society for Nature